Janet Marie Smith

 Paul joins Canopy Team after over a decade in the Office of the Commissioner of Major League Baseball.
 As Senior Director of Ballpark Operations and Sustainability at MLB, Paul was responsible for overseeing the relationship between the thirty Club Ballpark Operators and the League Office.
 This included the groups responsible for Security, Guest Services, Facility Management, Concessions, and Sustainability at all 30 teams.
 Paul played a primary role in the management of all MLB Global Event operations including Postseason, All-Star Week, Field of Dreams, MLB London Series, and the World Baseball Classic.
 Prior to MLB, Paul spent a decade in the Boston Red Sox front office with time spent overseeing the Club’s Planning and Development, Facility, and Office Operation departments, as well as establishing the Historical Archives department and Fenway Park Living Museum.
 He was also the primary lead for the 2010 NHL Winter Classic at Fenway and had a major role in the operation of Fenway Park Concerts.

-As the Principal of Experiences and Operations at Canopy, Paul is a member of the executive and business operations leadership team with a focus on organizational strategy and business development.
+As COO at Canopy, Paul is a member of the executive and business operations leadership team with a focus on organizational strategy and business development.
 In his role, Paul serves a project executive over various Planning and Development client projects, as well as an operational lead for several client large scale events, including the 2023 MLB All-Star Game and 2023 MLB London Series.

 As Special Project Director for Canopy, Derek is responsible for leading an internal and external team to define, plan and execute complex projects for Canopy’s clients.